yuku/backbone-lazyview/README.md

 ```

 Then *Backbone.LazyView* constructor is added to the Backbone's namespace.
-The interface of the cunstructor is same as *Backbone.View*'s interface.
-**appear** event will be triggered, so you can catch the event and invoke a function as follows.
+The interface of the cunstructor is same as *Backbone.View*'s interface, so you can catch the **appear** event and invoke a function as follows.

 ```js
 var FooLazyView = Backbone.LazyView.extend({